AdamSobieszek/langtorch/README.md

 [//]: # ([![]&#40;https://dcbadge.vercel.app/api/server/6adMQxSpJS?compact=true&style=flat&#41;]&#40;https://discord.gg/6adMQxSpJS&#41;)

 LangTorch is a Python package designed to simplify the development of LLM applications by leveraging familiar PyTorch concepts.
+While existing frameworks focus on connecting language models to other services, LangTorch aims to change the way you approach creating LLM applications, by introducing a unified framework for working with texts, chats, templates, LLMs, API calls and more, thanks to TextTensors -- which are like torch Tensors but with text data as entries, offering a flexible way to structure and transform text data and embeddings with seamless parallelization.

 ## Installation